SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 - Section 5(3) Regulation of Railways Act 1889 (Intent to Defraud): The serious charge.
 Requires proof that you intended to avoid payment.
 A recordable dishonesty offence appearing on all DBS check levels for up to 11 years.
 Triggers mandatory disclosure to professional regulators.
 The most common charge for Railcard misuse, Freedom Pass misuse, and short-faring cases.

-We specialise in negotiating Section 5(3) charges down to Byelaw 18 settlements — removing the dishonesty element — or securing a complete withdrawal.
-For a full explanation of both charges, see our Railway Fare Evasion Laws guide.
+We specialize in negotiating Section 5(3) charges down to Byelaw 18 settlements — removing the dishonesty element — or securing a complete withdrawal.

 For a professional, a Byelaw conviction is still a criminal conviction.
 For a regulated professional, even a non-recordable conviction creates disclosure obligations.
 The only outcome that fully protects your record is a formal withdrawal of the prosecution — producing no conviction of any kind.